Last date modified: 2026-Jun-02

 • Markup History Details - controls which fields appear when you launch a document’s history details from the related items pane.

 • Default Search view - controls which fields are returned, by default, on an advanced or saved search.
 You can always include additional fields from the advanced or saved search field selector.
 This view also controls the sort order of these fields as well.
-See Creating or editing a saved search.
+See Create and edit a saved search.

 • Linked - controls which fields are shown in the pop-up.
 You can then link to a document in the viewer.